yining043/yining043.github.io/_pages/about.md

 🎉 News
 -----
+* [05/2024] One paper on L2Opt got accepted by ICML, where we introduced MVMoE, a step towards multi-task domain foundation models for VRPs based on mixture of experts.

 * [03/2024] One paper on MARL got accepted by TNNLS, where we introduced DOMAC for opponent modelling in multi-agent systems using only local information.
 * [03/2024] Joined the open-source organization - [AI4CO](https://github.com/ai4co).
 * [03/2024] One paper on L2Opt got accepted by SMCA, where we introduced RL-DAS for dynamic algorithm selection based on deep reinforcement learning.